risingwavelabs/risingwave/docs/backfill.md

 We will poll from this stream in backfill to get upstream and historical data chunks for processing, as well as barriers to checkpoint to backfill state.

+For each chunk (DataChunk / StreamChunk), we may also need to do some further processing based on their schemas.

+#### Schemas

 ![schema](./images/backfill/schema.png)

-There are 3 schemas to consider when processing the historical data:
+There are 3 schemas to consider when processing the backfill data:
 1. The state table schema of upstream.
 2. The output schema from upstream to arrangement backfill.
 3. The output schema from arrangement backfill to its downstream.